-To be eligible for the degree of Doctor of Medicine, a student must satisfactorily complete the curriculum of the Faculty of Medicine and must be recommended by the Academic Committee.
-The degree may be granted with distinction to students who achieve, in years 1 and 2, a cumulative average ≥ 88%, and, in years 3 and 4, a grade of "Excellent" in at least 50 percent of the credits and a grade of "Pass" in no more than 20 percent of the credits in years 3 and 4, and who have no failures in any course or clerkship.
+To be eligible for the degree of doctor of medicine, students must satisfactorily complete the curriculum of the Faculty of Medicine and must be recommended by the Academic Committee.
+The degree may be granted with distinction to students who achieve, in years 1 and 2, a cumulative average ≥ 88 percent, and, in years 3 and 4, a grade of "Excellent" in at least 50 percent of the credits and a grade of "Pass" in no more than 20 percent of the credits in years 3 and 4, and who have no failures in any course or clerkship.